mumerabid/surveyjs/README.md

 ### Viewing Results
 1. From the Dashboard, click "View Results" on any survey
-2. See response statistics and individual responses
-3. Export to Excel for detailed analysis
+3. Export to Excel for detailed analysis (in progress)

 ### Managing Surveys
 - **Activate/Deactivate**: Control whether a survey accepts new responses